ITRS-Group/cordial/tools/geneos/docs/geneos_add.md

-                                      (Repeat as required, gateway only) -g, --gateway HOSTNAME:PORT         A gateway connection in the format HOSTNAME:PORT (Repeat as required, san and floating only) -a, --attribute NAME=VALUE          An attribute in the format NAME=VALUE (Repeat as required, san only) -t, --type NAME                     A type NAME
+                                      (Repeat as required, gateway only) -g, --gateway HOSTNAME:PORT         A gateway connection in the format HOSTNAME:PORT (Repeat as required, san and floating only) -a, --attribute NAME=VALUE          Attribute in the format NAME=VALUE (Repeat as required, san only) -t, --type NAME                     A type NAME
                                       (Repeat as required, san only)